coderanger/coderanger.net/content/posts/react-patents.md

 I am not a lawyer and nothing in this post should be considered legal advice.
 If you have any specific questions about any of this, please talk to a licensed intellectual property attorney in your local jurisdiction.
 This is for entertainment purposes only.
-This is also just my opinions/knowledge, not those of my employer, Facebook, the Apache Software Foundation, or anyone else.
+This is just my opinions/knowledge, not those of my employer, Facebook, the Apache Software Foundation, or anyone else.

 Okay, with the disclaimer out of the way, let's rewind, where did all this start?